adventeurs/evansgray-ecommerce/README.md

 # Evansgray

 ### Viewing project
-This project is live at <https://evansgray.herokuapp.com/>
+MVP is live at <https://evansgray.herokuapp.com/>

   - Create an account with the login button in the upper right.
   - On the landing page select shop, or scroll down to select a category.